ameijin/quicketl/docs/examples/aggregation.md

 # Aggregation Pipeline Example

-This example demonstrates how to compute metrics, summaries, and roll-ups from transactional data using ETLX aggregations.
+This example demonstrates how to compute metrics, summaries, and roll-ups from transactional data using QuickETL aggregations.

 ## Overview